aramir62/Wiki-Dialogue/README.md

 The relational triples which provide the *content* for each dialogue act, cover seven different domains, namely Movies (Movies, Movie Actors), Music (Songs, Albums, Musicians), Sports (Athlete, Sports Team), TV (TV Shows, TV Actors), Board Games (Board Games), Animals (Wild Animals, Cats, Dogs), and Art (Paintings and Painters).
-For each domain, multiple entity types are covered, so for example for the Music domain, an output utterance can consist of content related to Songs, Albums, or Musicians, where each entity type functions as the head of all the relational triples that the utterance realizes, e.g. (Album genre genre-type).
+For each domain, multiple entity types are covered, so for example for the Music domain, an output utterance can consist of content related to Songs, Albums, or Musicians, where each entity type functions as the head of all the relational triples that the utterance realizes, e.g. (albums genre genre-type).

 The relational triples are  extracted primarily from WikiDATA, except for the Animals domain where the relational triples were extracted from API Ninjas.
 ## Citation and Paper